 Areas planned in NET Design and realised with the help of NET Build can be used with the Redlining module for efficient documentation.

-The Redlining module must be activated in the Infrastructure Administrator.
+To do this, the redlining module must be activated in the infrastructure administrator.

-If the Redlining group has been ticked and saved in the Industry Model Explorer, it is visible in the Industry Model Explorer:
+If the redlining module has been selected and saved in the Explorer Manager, it is visible in the industry model explorer:

 Synchronisation of the field reports